Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Case study

-This investigation starts with resampling SVI locations at different intervals along the road network to simulate different SVI collection strategies.
-For each SVI collection interval and at each H3 level-9 grid, the mean values of CoC-B and FoC-B are calculated and aggregated, respectively.
+This investigation starts with resampling SVI locations at different intervals along the road networks to simulate different SVI collection strategies.
+For each SVI collection interval and at each H3 level-9 grid, the mean values of \textit{CoC-B} and \textit{FoC-B} are calculated and aggregated, respectively.
 By observing the variation of the SVI coverage indicators relative to different SVI collection intervals, the study hopes to reveal the potential bias and uncertainty introduced by different SVI collection strategies.

-On this basis, the experiment explores whether there is an optimal SVI collection interval helping improve the reliability of SVI based urban research.
-Non-linear functions can be fitted to precisely describe the variance of CoC-B and FoC-B indicators along different intervals, respectively.
-By analysing the two fitted functions, especially the speed of indicator increase or decrease relative to the SVI collection interval change, it is hypothesized that we can identify certain intervals which enables sufficient completeness of SVI coverage on built environment information while helping eliminate the unnecessary redundancy and uncertainty.
+On this basis, Experiment 3 explores whether there is an optimal SVI collection interval helping improve the reliability of SVI based urban research.
+Non-linear functions can be fitted to precisely describe the variation of \textit{CoC-B} and \textit{FoC-B} indicators along different intervals, respectively.
+By analyzing the two fitted functions, especially the speed of indicator increase or decrease relative to the SVI collection interval change, it is hypothesized that we can identify certain intervals which enables sufficient completeness of SVI coverage on built environment information while helping eliminate the unnecessary redundancy and uncertainty.

-\subsection{Parameters and Settings}
+\subsection{Parameters and settings}

-For the standardization of the study and convenience of expression, the experiment 1 and 2 are carried out based on SVI locations resampled at 50-meter intervals from the total SVI locations searched.
-50-meter's searching radius is adopted in the isovist analysis and 50\% of the building features proportion is applied to decide whether SVI achieve a coverage on building facade on the corresponding directions, thus filtering the isovist analysis results.
-For the experiment 3, SVI collection intervals increasing from 10m to 95m in 5m increments are applied to resample the SVI locations.
-For each interval, the isovist analysis radius is set differently in 30m, 40m, and 50m for comparing the experiment results.
-The same 50\% of the building features proportion serves as the filter for isovist analysis results.
+For the standardization of the study and convenience of expression, the Experiment 1 and 2 are carried out based on SVI locations resampled at 50-m interval from the total SVI locations searched.
+50-m's searching radius is adopted in the isovist analysis and 50 \% of the building element proportion is applied to decide whether SVI achieve a coverage on building facade on the corresponding directions, thus filtering the isovist analysis results.
+For the Experiment 3, SVI collection intervals increasing from 10 m to 95 m in 5 m increments are applied to resample the SVI locations.
+For each interval, the isovist analysis radius is set differently in 30 m, 40 m, and 50 m for comparing the experiment results.
+The same 50 \% of the building element proportion serves as the filter for isovist analysis results.